 Care, Cleaning, and Repair of Rooms

 Students are expected to keep their rooms clean.
-Students may be required to clean their living accommodations, including appliances, if the area coordinator or associate director for the area determines that the room, apartment, or specific appliance presents a health or safety hazard.
+Students may be required to clean their living accommodations, including appliances, if the area coordinator or assistant director for the area determines that the room, apartment, or specific appliance presents a health or safety hazard.
 Inspections for damage and/or cleanliness will be conducted by University staff.
 Students are expected to clean rooms and appliances, sweep floors or vacuum, and remove all trash and personal items prior to vacating a room or apartment.
-The housekeeping staff will clean the bathrooms and general public areas of apartments and suites once every two weeks.
+The housekeeping staff will clean the bathrooms and general public areas of apartments and suites once each week.

 Students are prohibited from painting their rooms and University furniture, including headboards.
 Adhesives (e.g., glow stars) are also prohibited.
 Pictures and bulletin boards may be hung only from the picture rail.
 (Hooks for picture rails may be purchased in the University bookstore.)
 Use of tape, staples, adhesive holders, screws, brackets, tacks, and nails is prohibited on the walls, woodwork, floors, ceilings or furnishings.
-Non-staining putty may be used.
+Non-staining putty (e.g., UHU Tac and Scotch Removable Mounting Putty) may be used.
 The use of over-the-door hangers is prohibited due to the damage that these devices cause.
 Only tension rods may be used for curtains or other window treatments.